Watch Premier League Football Abroad in 2026/27 — The Reliable Way

 To be clear, this isn't a way to get the football for free — you still need your own valid UK subscription: Sky Sports or NOW for the Sky games, and TNT Sports or HBO Max for the TNT games.
 The router doesn't unlock anything you haven't paid for; it simply gives your devices a UK residential IP, so those services see an ordinary UK home connection and your apps work exactly as they do at home.

-Our routers suit different setups — the mains-powered SmartHub Home, Core and Pro for a home abroad, or the compact SmartHub Travel for holiday lets, motorhomes and trips back and forth to the UK; the router comparison guide helps you choose.
 The approach is the same wherever you're based — whether that's Spain, France, Portugal or further afield — though the local internet you plug into (fibre, 4G/5G or Starlink) varies from place to place.

 To watch on the big screen you need a device that runs the apps behind each broadcaster — NOW carries Sky Sports, and HBO Max carries TNT Sports.
-The Freely TV boxes we supply run these apps alongside the free Freely channels, so your whole UK setup lives on one box connected to the VPN router.
+The Freely TV boxes we supply run these apps alongside the Freely channels, so your whole UK setup lives on one box connected to the VPN router.

-There is one important difference between the two boxes.
-The Netgem PLEIO runs both NOW and HBO Max, covering Sky Sports and TNT Sports — every Premier League broadcaster.
-The Manhattan Aero, at the time of writing, offers HBO Max but not NOW, so it covers TNT Sports only.
+The Manhattan Aero, at the time of writing, offers HBO Max but not NOW, so for the Premier League it covers TNT Sports only.
 Because Sky Sports shows the majority of live matches, the Netgem PLEIO is the better choice if you want NOW access — our PLEIO vs Aero comparison covers the differences in full.

 You'll see plenty of cheap "fully loaded" Fire Sticks and IPTV boxes advertised with the promise of free Sky Sports and every Premier League game.
 It's tempting, but it's a bad trade.
 These devices run pirated streams that are illegal and unreliable — they tend to drop out exactly when a big match kicks off — and they carry a hidden cost.